HaydenHetrick/HaydenHetrick/README.md

 Hi there!
 I’m currently enrolled at Mahoning County Career & Technical Center, where I'm diving deep into Software Engineering & Development.
 I love exploring new technologies and frameworks, always looking to expand my skill set and tackle new challenges.

-When I'm not coding, you can find me playing guitar or skating—both passions that keep me creative and active.
+When I'm not coding, you can find me playing guitar or skateboarding—both passions that keep me creative and active.

 ## Skills
 - HTML